tcareer34/CNE310_TimNguyen_Repository/README.md

 Getting Started

-These instructions will help you install Pycharm on your local machine to be able to run the Mad Lib project.
+These instructions will help you install PyCharm on your local machine to be able to run the Mad Lib project.

 Prerequisites